helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 - A minimum of 1.5 billion IOT will need to be locked before the 2% is unlocked. as of writing we currently have 525 million locked.
 - Rewards emitted daily to veIOT holders will contribute to the dilution of the IOT supply.
 While this may pose a challenge to holders of unlocked IOT, the benefits of increased voting participation are anticipated to outweigh the disadvantages of increased supply.
+- Any halvening will reduce the amount rewarded by half, a future hip after the next halvening if oracles may be needed to assign up to 7% to counter this.

 ## Rationale and Alternatives